anniedotexe/Nunflix/README.md

 # [Nunflix](https://nunflix-6e5b3.web.app/) - A Netflix Clone

-This is Nunflix, a frontend clone of Netflix's home page made just for the Netflix original series [Warrior Nun](https://www.imdb.com/title/tt9059350/) that was untimely cancelled after 2 seasons.
+This is Nunflix, a frontend clone of Netflix's home page made just for the Netflix original series [Warrior Nun](https://www.imdb.com/title/tt9059350/) that was unjustifiably cancelled after 2 seasons.

 *Learn more about the #SaveWarriorNun campaign at [linktr.ee/savewarriornun](https://linktr.ee/savewarriornun)*